 Join us at the beginning of each month as we review the current tax landscape.
 Our monthly Online Tax Updates and Public Sessions are excellent and cost effective options to stay on top of your CPD requirements.
 We present these monthly online, and also offer face-to-face Public Sessions at 16 locations across Australia.
 Click here to find a location near you.

-We’ll cover these grants (and other new announcements) in full at our upcoming Public Sessions:
+We’ll cover these grants (and other new announcements) in full at our upcoming Public Offer Sessions:

-We can also present these Updates at your firm (or through a private online session) with content tailored to your client base – please contact us here to submit an expression of interest or visit our In-house training page for more information.
+We can also present these Updates at your firm, or through a private online session, with content tailored to your client base – please contact us here to submit an expression of interest or visit our In-house training page for more information.
 You can also reach us our BDM Caitlin Bowditch at 0413 955 686 for an in-depth chat of your training needs.

 Our mission is to offer flexible, practical and modern tax training across Australia – you can view all of our services by clicking here.